apiato/apiato/docs/_docs/C.features/data-caching.md

 More details can be found [here](https://github.com/andersao/l5-repository#cache-config).

 Users can skip the query caching and request new data by passing specific parameter to the Endpoint.
-Checkout the Supported Parameters page.
+Checkout the Query parameters page.

 ## Change different caching settings